ViktoriaSvt/MS-server/README.md

 ## Introduction

-This server is designed with a **microservice architecture** aimed at **resilience**, **scalability**, and **responsiveness** to high traffic.
+This server is designed with a **microservice architecture** aimed at **resilience**, **scalability**, and **responsiveness** .
 The system primarily focuses on the **cart functionality**, which is a critical point for every e-commerce platform.
-It works closely with mechanisms to efficiently manage high traffic while ensuring data consistency and security.
+It works closely with mechanisms to efficiently manage high traffic while ensuring data consistency and availability.

 ## Technologies Used